mikkokallio/bicep-workshop/docs/unit_3.md

 ## Task 3.6: Mount the file share

 Let's mount the file share in the storage account to the App Service app.
+The following template is a rather convoluted way to achieve this, but in some cases, some trickery is required to make Bicep do what you want.

 - In Azure Portal, go to the storage account and insert a text file at the root of file share within that account.
-- In `sa.bicep`, add an output for the storage account's name.
+- In `sa.bicep`, add an output for the whole storage account (i.e. not just its id or some other property.)
-- Also add an output for the file share's name.
-The notation might look like this: `VNet1::VNet1_Subnet1.properties.addressPrefix`
-- In the `app` module, add the following property to the app:
+- In the `app` module, add the following resource to the app:
 ```
+resource mount 'Microsoft.Web/sites/config@2021-01-15' = {
+  name: '${appServiceApp.name}/azurestorageaccounts'
-    azureStorageAccounts: {
+  properties: {
-      mount: {
+    'files': {
       type: 'AzureFiles'
-        accountName: 'REPLACE ME'
       shareName: 'files'
       mountPath: '/mounts/folder'
+      accountName: storageName
+      accessKey: listKeys(storageAccount.resourceId, storageAccount.apiVersion).keys[0].value
     }
   }
+}
 ```
-- As the template suggests, the value of `accountName` needs to be replaced.
-The easy way is to just use the parameter bring the value from `main.bicep` using a parameter Think of a way to
-- Replace the value of the `shareName` property with a parameter value as well.
+- Add to the module definition of `app` as well as the module itself a parameter `storageAccount`.
+It should get its value from the storage account's outputs.
+- Also add a parameter for `storageName` if it didn't exist.
 - In Azure Portal, open the app and check in **Configuration > Path mappings** that the mount is visible.
 - Then navigate to **Development Tools > Console** in the left menu.
-- In the shell, go to `C:\mounts\folder\` and check if .
+- In the shell, go to `C:\mounts\folder\` and check if you can see the file you added.

-output childAddressPrefix string = VNet1::VNet1_Subnet1.properties.addressPrefix
+- Having both the storage account's name and the account itself as parameters seems like a complicated way to do things?
+Is there a better way?
+- The property `shareName` is hard-coded.
+Try to also parametrize that.

 [<<< Previous](https://github.com/mikkokallio/bicep-workshop/blob/main/docs/unit_2.md) [Next >>>](https://github.com/mikkokallio/bicep-workshop/blob/main/docs/unit_4.md)